Symbiote 5 months ago

 It seems like Trump’s biggest problem is, like himself, the people he put in charge are C-players, so getting anything complex done is hard.

-• specialist an hour ago
+• specialist 5 months ago

 Yes and: Infighting.